 The 48-credit requirement in general education provides students with a broad background in humanities, social sciences and natural sciences/mathematics.
-Specific requirements of this component are English composition (6 credits), managerial/business communication (3 credits), micro- and macroeconomics (6 credits), precalculus mathematics (college algebra and trigonometry) or above (3 credits) and statistics (3 credits).
+Specific requirements of this component are English composition (6 credits), managerial/business communication (3 credits), micro- and macroeconomics (6 credits), precalculus mathematics or Quantitative Business Analysis or above (3 credits) and statistics (3 credits).